wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 which you want to submit jobs.
 We picked Slurm due to its popularity, but the same concepts apply to all batch schedulers.

-**Disclaimer**: This module does not provides comprehensive Slurm training.
-The intent is to introduce you to batch scheduling in general, using Slurm as an example.
+**Disclaimer**: This module does not provides comprehensive Slurm training, but instead a gentle introduction to batch scheduling, using Slurm as an example.
 You will be only exposed to a small and simplified subset of the Slurm functionality.
-This module is thus a good first step on the way to becoming an expert Slurm user.
+This module is only a first step towards becoming an expert Slurm user.

 ---

-This module assumes that you have very basic knowledge of the Linux command-line.
+This module assumes that you have basic knowledge of the Linux command-line.
 To get started, just go to the next tab on this page!

 ---